ShawnLaAppleDev/loc-uw-ios-hw8/readme.md

 ## Fixes ##

-Between HW6 and this HW, I fixed an issue that caused the table view to display _very small_ renderings of the photos saved for a particular location.
-The photos are now rendered in a reasonable size.
-This fix also results in the table view displaying the date on which the photo was added.
+**Partial Fix** Although the app still displays only the address of a checkin location, I am now retrieving a lot more information about the location using reverse geocoding.
+The code that does that is located in:

+    File: MapViewController.m
+    Method: - (void)mapView:(MKMapView *)mapView annotationView:(MKAnnotationView *)view calloutAccessoryControlTapped:(UIControl *)control

 ## Known Issues ##

-### New Issues ###
+### Issues from Previous Releases ###

+The app continues to have the following issues which were in the original checkin app and have carried over to this version.

-The app crashed reproducibly when I tried to run it on the simulator with an iPad Retina configuration.
+- The app crashed reproducibly when I tried to run it on the simulator with an iPad Retina configuration.
 Based on the error message, this device seems to require the use of a popover controller.
 I did not investigate this issue any further.

-### Issues from Previous Releases ###

-The app continues to have the following issues which were in the original checkin app and have carried over to this version.

 - The pins which identify locations on the map do not implement a custom button to checkin for that location, but instead use just the standard